 High level ventilation is achieved by means of the roof lights and washroom roof ventilators.
 The low level ventilators are positioned underneath the oven housing.
-Some models with sliding doors have two vents located underneath the sliding doors.

 Under no circumstances must these vents be blocked or obstructed.

 It is advised that fixed ventilation points are checked and cleaned (if necessary) on a regular basis using a small brush and a domestic vacuum cleaner.